-The Bigger Picture is a film society showing classic movies monthly at the Newport Bowling Club.
+The Bigger Picture is a film society showing classic movies on the second Tuesday of each month at the Newport Bowling Club.

 Films will be shown on a big screen at the Newport Bowling Club, Palm Rd, Newport.

 Because of COVID-19 restrictions, bookings can be made in groups of up to 6 people.

 Members will be asked to sign in on arrival.

 Food can be ordered from Lucky and Pep’s and delivered to the venue.

 Drinks can be ordered at the bar and consumed at one’s table.

 In January our movie will be IN THE HEAT OF THE NIGHT, from 1967, starring Sidney Poitier and Rod Steiger.

 In February, break out the Ray-Bans for the musical comedy, THE BLUES BROTHERS.